Arrow BOOK

 Overview

-The splanchnic nerves form part of the sympathetic nervous system and act as a major pathway for pain signals travelling from the upper abdominal organs to the spinal cord and brain.
-When pain becomes persistent, severe, or difficult to control, targeting this nerve pathway may help reduce pain intensity and improve daily function.
+Splanchnic nerve block is a targeted treatment used when upper abdominal pain is being driven by deeper visceral nerve pathways.
+The splanchnic nerves form part of the sympathetic nervous system and carry pain signals from the upper abdominal organs to the spinal cord and brain.
+When pain becomes persistent, severe, or difficult to control, targeting this pathway may help reduce pain intensity and improve daily function.

 A splanchnic nerve block involves injecting local anaesthetic, sometimes combined with steroid medication, near the splanchnic nerves.
 This may calm nerve sensitivity and help confirm whether this pathway is contributing to symptoms.
 If the block provides meaningful but temporary relief, radiofrequency ablation may be considered to provide longer lasting benefit by reducing pain signal transmission from the same nerve pathway.

-This approach is usually considered after appropriate medical assessment has taken place and when non interventional options have not provided adequate relief.
+This approach is usually considered after appropriate medical assessment and when non interventional treatments have not provided adequate relief.

 Who this treatment helps

-• Persistent upper abdominal pain that remains after medical causes have been assessed
+• Persistent upper abdominal pain after appropriate medical assessment

 • Abdominal pain linked to chronic inflammatory or functional conditions in selected cases

-• Pain that disrupts sleep, eating, movement, or day to day activity
+• Pain that disrupts sleep, eating, movement, or daily activity

-• Symptoms that have not responded adequately to medication or supportive treatment
+• Symptoms not responding adequately to medication or supportive treatment

-• Situations where a nerve pathway treatment is clinically appropriate following consultant assessment
+• Pain patterns where a nerve pathway treatment is clinically appropriate

 A splanchnic nerve block is an image guided injection delivered near the splanchnic nerves.
-The injection typically contains local anaesthetic and may include steroid medication depending on the clinical situation.
-The aims are to reduce nerve sensitivity, calm pain pathways, and help confirm whether the splanchnic nerves are contributing to pain.
+The injection usually contains local anaesthetic and may include steroid medication depending on the clinical situation.
+The aim is to reduce nerve sensitivity, calm pain pathways, and help confirm whether the splanchnic nerves are contributing to pain.

-Radiofrequency ablation is a minimally invasive technique that may be offered when a diagnostic block suggests the splanchnic nerves are an important pain pathway.
-It uses controlled heat delivered through specialised needles to reduce pain signal transmission from the targeted nerves.
-The nerves targeted are sensory pathways, and the treatment is designed to reduce pain signalling without affecting strength or movement.
+Radiofrequency ablation may be offered when a diagnostic block suggests that the splanchnic nerves are an important pain pathway.
+This minimally invasive treatment uses controlled heat delivered through specialised needles to reduce pain signal transmission from the targeted nerves.
+The nerves treated are sensory pathways, so the aim is to reduce pain without affecting strength or movement.

 Fluoroscopy or CT guidance may be used to support accurate placement and safety.